 New Discourses Commentary

-The term Derridean refers to the philosophy of the poststructural (and postmodern) French philosopher Jacques Derrida, which has had a significant influence upon the Theory of Critical Social Justice.
-Derrida was particularly influential on what has become Critical Social Justice in several ways all related to his intense focus upon language, which ultimately derives and then departs from French structuralist thought, which, in short, demanded that human society and culture can only be properly understood through an intense and close analysis of the structure of language and the impacts it has on human thought and society.
+The term “Derridean” refers to the philosophy of the poststructural (and postmodern) French philosopher Jacques Derrida, which has had a significant influence upon the Theory of Critical Social Justice.
+Derrida was particularly influential on what has become Critical Social Justice in several ways, all related to his intense focus upon language, which ultimately derives and then departs from French structuralist thought; this, in short, demanded that human society and culture can only be properly understood through an intense and close analysis of the structure of language and the impacts it has on human thought and society.

 Two particular elements are key to Derrida’s poststructuralism.
 First, Derrida believed that everything within the world of meaning is determined by the discourses in which they are embedded.
 Discourses, in this sense, are “ways things can be legitimately spoken about,” which is to say linguistic structures of meaning in which words (signs and signifiers, as they point to what they mean and signify) relate to one another.
 Derrida’s view is that all linguistic meaning exists entirely within these relationships between words.